Toe Injury

 - Moderate injuriesUp to £11,720

-See above estimates on how much compensation you could claim for toe injuries of varying severity.
-The following figures are taken from the Judicial College Guidelines that outline the ranges for compensation that may be claimed on types of accidents.
+See the above estimates on how much compensation you could claim for toe injuries of varying severity.
+The figures are taken from the Judicial College Guidelines that outline the ranges for compensation that may be claimed on different types of accidents.

-Toe injuries are relatively common and, while they may sound innocuous, they can have a significant impact on the injured person’s life, sometimes causing issues that can last for the rest of your life.
+Toe injuries are relatively common and, while they may sound innocuous, they can have a significant impact on the injured person’s life.
 Amputated or broken toe compensation can help you to cover any expenses you have incurred due to your injury, and while money may not be a replacement for the suffering you have endured, it may help you to acquire support going forward.

 If you are considering making a toe injury compensation claim and would like a clear idea of how much compensation you could receive for a specific injury, our solicitors are able to assist.
 We are happy to discuss your claim with you and will answer any queries you may have.